-A Nightmare on Elm Street currently edges Halloween 54–47
+A Nightmare on Elm Street currently wins by a hair over Halloween 52–48

 Slasher cinema's two founding principles, still unresolved after 228 votes.